Best Dubai off-plan developers 2026: delivery record, service charge, my Buy/Hold/Avoid map

 Q1 2026 sales value AED 2.6B – modest compared to Emaar and DAMAC, but Nakheel's product mix skews toward villa launches with longer absorption cycles.
 The Palm Jebel Ali villa relaunch (after the 2008 pause and 2023 reset) is now into its third sales phase and pulling AED 18M–35M tickets.
 Those numbers don't show up in unit-volume tables because each unit is huge.

-Delivery record on the original Palm: nuanced.
-The villa handover wave 2008–2010 was severely delayed.
+Delivery record context: the early Palm Jumeirah villa handover wave (2008–2010) ran into the global financial crisis and was severely delayed at the time.
 Post-2014 product (Marina Residences expansions, Tiara Residences, Palma Residences) has handed over on schedule.
-The relaunch generation – Palm Jebel Ali villas, Dubai Islands – is too new to have a handover dataset; we are taking the post-2023 management team on faith plus the sovereign covenant.
+The relaunch generation – Palm Jebel Ali villas, Dubai Islands – is too new to have a handover dataset; the post-2023 management team plus sovereign covenant is the basis for the Lead recommendation.

 Where Nakheel wins: waterfront supply-constraint.
 The 2026 unit pile of 120,000 sits mostly inland – Nakheel's launches are on land that's literally been dredged and is fixed-supply by topology.
 If you believe Dubai's permanent prime waterfront story, the Palm Jebel Ali villas and Dubai Islands beachfront apartments are the cleanest expression of it.

-Where Nakheel costs you: master-community fees.
-The Palm Jumeirah master fee history is one of the more aggressive curves in Dubai – towers that opened at AED 9/sqft service charge in 2014 are now at AED 17–19/sqft, of which roughly AED 5–6/sqft is master-community fee for the trunk infrastructure (the monorail subsidy, the desalination, the beach maintenance).
-For a holder, that compounds.
-For a flipper, you don't care.
+Where Nakheel asks for trade-offs: master-community fees.
+The Palm Jumeirah master fee history is one of the steeper curves in Dubai – towers that opened at AED 9/sqft service charge in 2014 are now at AED 17–19/sqft, of which roughly AED 5–6/sqft is master-community fee for the trunk infrastructure (the monorail subsidy, the desalination, the beach maintenance).
+For a long-term holder, that compounds.
+For a flipper, it matters less.

-Where I would buy Nakheel: Palm Jebel Ali villas if you're an AED 18M+ end-user buyer with a 10-year horizon; Dubai Islands beachfront 1- and 2-beds if you want the prime-coast yield play at the AED 2.5M–4.5M ticket; would skip the inland Nakheel product (limited but exists) where the price isn't subsidized by waterfront scarcity.
+Where I would buy Nakheel: Palm Jebel Ali villas if you're an AED 18M+ end-user buyer with a 10-year horizon; Dubai Islands beachfront 1- and 2-beds if you want the prime-coast yield play at the AED 2.5M–4.5M ticket; I'd be more selective on inland Nakheel product (limited but exists) where the price isn't supported by waterfront scarcity.

 - Waterfront supply-constraint – the 2026 supply pile cannot touch Palm Jebel Ali or Dubai Islands.